gabriellecsw/snipseq/README.md

 -sp 0 # See notes above for sp.
 -o SRR30861029_2_ss_assign_ret.csv # Your output directory
 ```

+**Note**: If you are using P1, P4 and P6, you must specify the spacing accordingly using the `sp` parameter.

 ### Advance mode
 The `advanced` mode is intended for more complex experiments involving multiple features or more elaborate read architectures.